-The aim of this project is to conduct a randomized clinical trial to evaluate the efficacy of Risk Reduction through Family Therapy (RRFT) for child sexual abuse victims reporting current substance abuse and experiencing trauma-related symptoms.
-RRFT will be compared to treatment as usual on substance abuse and PTSD outcomes from pre-treatment through 18 months post-entry.
-Possible mechanisms of action (parenting practices and emotional reactivity) for RRFT will be evaluated.Year Project Began: 2014
+The aim of this project was to conduct a randomized clinical trial to evaluate the efficacy of Risk Reduction through Family Therapy (RRFT) for child sexual abuse victims reporting current substance abuse and experiencing trauma-related symptoms.
+RRFT was compared to treatment as usual on substance abuse and PTSD outcomes from pre-treatment through 18 months post-entry.
+Possible mechanisms of action (parenting practices and emotional reactivity) for RRFT were evaluated.Year Project Began: 2014

 Funder: National Institute on Drug Abuse

 Active Research Projects

 - Multisystemic Therapy for Emerging Adults MST-EA (NIDA)

 - Multisystemic Therapy for Emerging Adults MST-EA (NIMH)

 - RRFT: Integrative Risk Reduction and Treatment for Teen Substance Use Problems and PTSD